LimpidTech/prefer.js/README.md

 [![Build Status][bs]](https://travis-ci.org/LimpidTech/prefer)
 [100% Coverage][cov]

+**NOTE: Tests are passing, but mocha is using an old version of coffee which breaks them on TravisCI.**

 Prefer is a node library for helping you manage application configurations.

 It provides a set of interfaces which provide standard methods for